Altia's Disclosure Policy

 The company’s CEO is responsible for investor relations.
 Altia’s investor relations function prepares and coordinates all events and presentations directed to shareholders, investors and analysts and is responsible for the preparation of financial reports and stock exchange releases.
 Investor relations function manages enquiries from shareholders, investors and analysts and comments on the operations and development of the company if needed.

 Altia meets regularly with investors and analysts in roadshows, one-on-one meetings, capital market events and seminars.
 The CEO, CFO, Investor Relations Manager and Corporate Relations and Communications Director participate primarily in the meetings.
 Also other representatives of Altia may participate in the investor meeting together with the aforementioned persons.
 All statements in the name of the company are given within the framework of previously published information and precisely according to them.

 Corporate Relations and Communications Director is responsible for the group’s media relations and for the preparation of information to be published and for the adherence of coherent communications policy.
 Group communications unit coordinates, publishes and distributes press releases.
 Group communications unit and business areas coordinate and process all enquiries from the media, and give statements.

 Altia has a crisis communication instructions for the company’s management, employees and other stakeholders in case of a crisis.

-The company’s CEO and/or communication manager is responsible for the management of crisis communication.
+The company’s CEO and/or Communication Director is responsible for the management of crisis communication.
 Depending on the situation, communication can be centralised to a named person.
 The validity and quality of the information to be published, honesty and quickness are emphasised in crisis communication.